brcontainer/simple-copy.js/README.md

 ## SimpleCopy.js

-Copy DOM, textarea or fields values to clipboard, no Flash, only 1.69kB minified (0.90kB gzipped)
+Copy DOM, textarea or fields values to clipboard, no Flash, only 1.75kB minified (0.95kB gzipped).

 ### Setup